MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/switch-to-microsoft-defender-setup.md

 If you have endpoints running Windows Server 2016, you cannot run Microsoft Defender Antivirus alongside a non-Microsoft antivirus/antimalware solution.
 Microsoft Defender Antivirus cannot run in passive mode on Windows Server 2016.
 In this case, you'll need to uninstall the non-Microsoft antivirus/antimalware solution, and install/enable Microsoft Defender Antivirus instead.
 To learn more, see [Antivirus solution compatibility with Defender for Endpoint](microsoft-defender-antivirus-compatibility.md).

-If you're using Windows Server 2016 and are having trouble enabling Microsoft Defender Antivirus, use the following PowerShell cmdlet:
+If you're using Windows Server 2016 and are having trouble enabling Microsoft Defender Antivirus, follow these steps:

+1. On the device, open PowerShell as an administrator.

-`mpcmdrun -wdenable`
+2. Type the following PowerShell cmdlet: `mpcmdrun -wdenable`

+> [!TIP]
-For more information, see [Microsoft Defender Antivirus on Windows Server](microsoft-defender-antivirus-on-windows-server.md).
+> For more information, see [Microsoft Defender Antivirus on Windows Server](microsoft-defender-antivirus-on-windows-server.md).

 ## Configure Defender for Endpoint